 Adding a kitchen extension to an old house

-If your current kitchen isn’t big enough to include all the elements you would like in the new design, then consider extending sympathetically to gain more space.
+If your current kitchen isn’t big enough to include all the elements you would like in the new design, consider extending sympathetically to gain more space.
+We have lots of inspiration in our ultimate guide to kitchen extensions feature.

 One of the most popular extension projects is to add a kitchen/dining/living area which opens out to the garden through wall-to-wall doors.
 Assuming they meet certain criteria (check the Planning Portal), such projects often do not require planning permission.